tjz21/Spectroscopy_python_code/tests/README.md

 Then, first run a discoveragr test run:
 `coverage run -m unittest discover`
+Make sure to set `NUMBA_DISABLE_JIT=1` so that jit functions are counted towards the total coverage.

 You can then view a coverage report in the terminal, `coverage report`